aparnaroy/Team15-PlanetGarden/README.md

 Hello!
 Welcome to our CISC275 final project!

 Planet Garden is a website made entirely with React Typescript where you can shop for landscaping products and maintain the various products available and users of the website.
-There are 3 possible roles you may select (Owner, Shopkeeper, and Customer), and each one has different permissions and available features, guaranteeing a different experience overall.
+There are 3 possible roles you may select (CEO, Shopkeeper, and Customer), and each one has different permissions and available features, guaranteeing a different experience overall.

 ### Authors